box10irl/-/README.md

 "*That was great...
-I suppose ?*"🎶 ^_^ ⌒⌒    ⛔️ = Afk l8 resp, 💬 = please interact !! 🟢 = online but iwc . 🌙= afk no resp .  most likely at spawn / Dandys world area, near the library or w my friends <3 .
+I suppose ?*"🎶 ^_^ ⌒⌒  Pt's Boxten !!  ⛔️ = Afk l8 resp, 💬 = please interact !! 🟢 = online but iwc . 🌙= afk no resp .
 Only on safe server 1 & 2 . cuds are *ALWAYS* encouraged.
-Do *NOT* copy nor take inspo from my skins , <3 Roblox account is 4n1m4llover if you wanna friend me :3 (maybe) ponytowns boxten 😸
+Do *NOT* copy nor take inspo from my skins
-please bmf 🥹